silas/swagger-framework/README.md

 <a name="sf-body"/>
 #### sf.body

+This is an object of body values.
+It has already been validated and normalized against the Swagger specification.

+Additional values are discarded unless the `removeBody` option is set to `false`.

 <a name="sf-form"/>
 #### sf.form

+This is an object of form values.
+It has already been validated and normalized against the Swagger specification.

+Additional values are discarded unless the `removeForm` option is set to `false`.

 <a name="sf-header"/>
 #### sf.header

+This is an object of headers.
+It has already been validated and normalized against the Swagger specification.

+Additional headers are discarded unless the `removeHeader` option is set to `false`.

 <a name="sf-path"/>
 #### sf.path

+This is an object of path segments.
+It has already been validated and normalized against the Swagger specification.

 <a name="sf-produce"/>
 #### sf.produce